davidlaprade/davidlaprade.github.io/_posts/2017-1-20-my-fish-oil-experiment.md

 There is a lot of conflicting information about dietary supplements.
 Do they really make you healthier?
-Or are they just yet another poorly justified nutrition fad?
+Or are they just yet another poorly-justified nutrition fad?

 The answer probably depends on the supplement.